It’s the first 3.14 release candidate!

 uuid

-module, and generation of versions 3-5 and 8 are up to 40% faster. - PEP
+module, and generation of versions 3-5 are up to 40% faster. - PEP

 765: Disallow